swcarpentry/DEPRECATED-boot-camps/python/best_practice/Readme.md

     textfile = open(filename, 'r')
     data_record = {}
     for line in textfile:
-        # all lines that contain key/value pairs must have at least on colon
+        # all lines that contain key/value pairs must have at least one colon
         if ':' in line:
             (key,value) = extractData(line)
             data_record[key] = value